OCA/account-financial-tools/account_invoice_constraint_chronology/README.rst

 * there are draft invoices with a prior date
 * there are validated invoices with a later date
+* invoice have a date (which generates account move) prior of date_invoice

 **Table of contents**